 Dr. Spock, Star Trek

-I believe that we’ve done a great disservice to men – and while it’s partly a media issue, the root of the problem starts at home.
+I believe we’ve done a great disservice to men.
+Social media has undoubtedly played a role, fueling the rise of so-called “alphas” and their influence, but the root of the problem starts at home.
 I can’t tell you how many times I’ve seen parents (including my own) discourage their son from crying, telling him that he’s “a big boy, not a baby.”
-As boys grow up, they’re told to “man-up,” “toughen up,” or “act like a man” when faced with difficult times, which often translates to not showing any form of emotion that would be considered weak, like fear, anxiety, or sadness.
+How often are men told to “man-up,” “toughen up,” or “act like a man” when faced with difficult times?
+Very often.

 Yet at the same time, many women complain that their boyfriend or husband is distant, and that he doesn’t share his emotions.
 So men are constantly being bombarded with wildly mixed messages.
-And the result is destructive.
-We end up with men who don’t know how to deal with their emotions, or who are only able to show “appropriate male emotions,” like anger.
-As our study shows, this is particularly true for younger men.
-They either deny their feelings, or keep them pent-up, unable to cope with them.
-The problem is, bottled-up emotions will find their way out eventually, often by lashing out in what seems like anger.
+The result is absolutely destructive.
+We end up with men who don’t know how to deal with their emotions, and this is particularly true for younger men.
+They either deny their feelings or keep them pent-up, unable to cope with them.
+The problem is, bottled-up emotions will find their way out eventually, often via angry outbursts.
 But anger can often mask emotions that men are unwilling to show, like fear and sadness.
-I think it’s about time that we stop sending mixed messages to men about the appropriateness of their emotions, and allow them to express what they really feel – without judgment.

 “Young men just don’t know what it means to be a man.
 There are so many lies about what it means to be a man whether that be get a bunch of girls or get a bunch of money or don’t cry and don’t have emotions.
 Nobody is teaching them how to be men.”